COSC481W-2022Winter/capstone-team-mercury-cosc481w-2022/README.md

 ### Matt Ley
 My name is Matt Ley.
 I am a computer science major at Eastern Michigan University.
 In my free time I tend to either play video games and build/paint miniatures.

+### Sean Mick
+Hey, my name is Sean Mick.
+I'm currently a senior at Eastern Michigan University studying computer science with a communication minor.
+If I'm not focusing on my studies, I'm probably reading, playing video games, or painting.